 And always avoid speeding while driving.
 It’s harder to stop in time to avoid a collision when you are travelling at high speeds.
 Remember, vehicular traffic may not be the only risk you face on the Fourth of July holiday.
 There are likely to be plenty of pedestrians too.

-If you or a loved one have been injured in a car accident, call an Atlanta car accident lawyer at the Katz Law Firm, and discuss whether you have grounds for a viable claim for compensation for your losses.
+If you or a loved one have been injured in a car accident, call an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and discuss whether you have grounds for a viable claim for compensation for your losses.